nicklockwood/ShapeScript/README.md

 shapescript myfile.shape
 ```

 This will run the file and report any errors.
 On success, it will print some info about the model.
-To export the model, add a second parameter with the path you'd like to export an STL (Stereolithography) file:
+To export the model, add a second parameter with the path you'd like to export an STL (Stereolithography) file to:

 ```bash
 shapescript myfile.shape myfile.stl